liuyehcf/BlogSource/_posts/Spring-IoC-源码剖析.md

 		ConfigurableListableBeanFactory beanFactory = getBeanFactory();
 		if (beanFactory.containsLocalBean(MESSAGE_SOURCE_BEAN_NAME)) {
 			this.messageSource = beanFactory.getBean(MESSAGE_SOURCE_BEAN_NAME, MessageSource.class);
-			// Make MessageSource aware of parent MessageSource. if (this.parent != null && this.messageSource instanceof HierarchicalMessageSource) {
+			//Make MessageSource aware of parent MessageSource.
+			if (this.parent != null && this.messageSource instanceof HierarchicalMessageSource) {
 				HierarchicalMessageSource hms = (HierarchicalMessageSource) this.messageSource;
 				if (hms.getParentMessageSource() == null) {
-					// Only set parent context as parent MessageSource if no parent MessageSource
+					//Only set parent context as parent MessageSource if no parent MessageSource
-					// registered already.
+					//registered already.
 					hms.setParentMessageSource(getInternalParentMessageSource());
 				}
 			}